CodethinkLabs/immut/README.md

 ## Test

 There are yarn scenario tests in the 'tests' directory.
-These must be imported into the VM (the best option currently is to scp the directory containing the tests from the host to the VM).
-Once the tests are in the VM, the user can run them via the run.sh wrapper, with `./run.sh`.
+These are being installed in `/home/tests` inside the VM.

+To run them you only need to execute as root (or as an user that can execute docker containers):

+    ./home/tests/run.sh

 This will currently create a haproxy and gitserver container, along with a container to run the yarns in.
 In the future, this will test from within the VM.

+If wanted, a different version of the tests can be imported into the VM (the best option currently is to scp the directory containing the tests from the host to the VM).
+Once the tests are in the VM, the user can run them via the run.sh wrapper, with `./run.sh`.

 Yarn is part of the cmdtest package.
 There is an overview of yarn here: